tldr-pages/tldr/pages/common/git-summary.md

 - Display data about a Git repository, merging committers using different emails into 1 statistic for each author:

 `git summary --dedup-by-email`

+- Display data about a Git repository, showing the number of lines modified by each contributer:

+`git summary --line`